Chris-Bland/textGpt/README.md

 ## Features

-- Send and Receive SMS messages via Twilio.
+- Send and Receive SMS messages via Twilio API.
-- Process and respond to messages using OpenAI's ChatGPT.
+- Process and respond to messages using OpenAI's API featuring a wealth of models (including GPT 3.5 turbo and GPT 4).
 - Scalable and serverless architecture using AWS Lambda functions.
 - Reliable message processing using Amazon SQS queues.
 - Secure storage of sensitive data with AWS Secrets Manager.